makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 - Events

-Maker Talent is planning to get acquire sponsor tickets for 3 big events and 3 small events per year.
+Maker Talent is planning to acquire sponsor tickets for 3 major events and 3 minor events per year.

 - Job offers

-This includes posting job-offers in important blockchain publications and sites.
+This includes posting job-offers across important blockchain publications and sites.

 - Providers